How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 The speed controller of the orbital sander is useful to increase the power when the pressure is increased and decrease the power accordingly.
 It is the component that controls the speed.

-Due to the dust and rust clogged in the speed controller, it gets damaged and failed.
+Due to the dust and rust clogged in the speed controller, it gets damaged and fails.

-With clogged dust and rust speed controller of the orbital sander cannot work efficiently and it causes the orbital sander slows down.
+With clogged dust and rust speed controller of the orbital sander cannot work efficiently and it causes the orbital sander to slow down.

 Dust and rust prevent the speed controller from increasing the power when the pressure is increased.

-Dust and rust cause components of the orbital sander to retain heat and make the machine difficult to dissipate heat.
+Dust and rust cause components of the orbital sander to retain heat and make the machine dissipate heat.

 Why Does Dust and Rust Clog?

-This need to be fixed right away because the poor efficiency of the component can do significant damage to the whole sander.
+This needs to be fixed right away because the poor efficiency of the component can do significant damage to the whole sander.

 • Poor maintenance